 For healthy teeth, humans are told to brush and floss them every day.
 However, when it comes to pets, many people do not give their teeth much care.
 Dental disease is a common problem for both cats and dogs and owners need to take care of them.
 When pets face dental disease, they may deal with things like swollen and bleeding gums and may even have trouble eating due to loose teeth.
-Luckily, there are ways to help prevent this.
+Luckily, there are ways to help.
 Here is how to care for your pet’s teeth.

 Brush Their Teeth